Tsawwassen/hme/README.md

 - - Did get it working with trial and error, but not totally sure how it's working

 remote branch test

+# Git Branch Cheat sheet
+- creating a new remote branch
+- - 1. create a new branch ( git checkout -b {newBranchName} )
+- - 2.
+Point head to new branch ( git push -u origin HEAD )
+- - 3.
+Update code while on the new branch and commit/push as usual